HISTORY OF THE BARRY COUNTY ROAD COMMISSION

 In order to maintain the ever increasing road system the Road Commission depended on the manual labor of local residents.
 It was a common practice to take bids from County residents for both new construction and maintenance.
 When work was awarded to a certain bidder it was the bidders’ responsibility to employ his helpers and submit time sheets to the County Board.
 The helpers were usually local farmers and their team of horses.
 Snow removal during the winter was a major undertaking.
 Individuals were paid to shovel snow from miles of roadway.
 Over the years road equipment was acquired piece by piece and today the county owns a fleet of trucks and heavy equipment valued at over $7,000,000.

-Originally the Barry County Road Commission was located in the City of Hastings on a lot on State and Boltwood which was purchased from Lillian Perkins in 1927 for $200.
+Originally the Barry County Road Commission was located in the City of Hastings on a lot located at State St. and Boltwood St. which was purchased from Lillian Perkins in 1927 for $200.
 In 1935 the garage was enlarged to accommodate more equipment and to house office personnel and records.
-In 1936 the Barry County Road Commission moved from the County Court House into their own facility.
+In 1936 the Barry County Road Commission moved from the County Court House into what is now the Hastings City Garage.
 This was to the County Road Commission home until 1965.

 In 1964 construction of a new garage was started at this location for a total $150,954.76.
 The complete operation was moved in 1965.
 The present facility, including the office, garage, salt storage barn, numerous outbuildings and cold storage, is valued at $9,000,000.